Slamy/Yaumataca/README.md

 ### I can't use the C1351 mouse on "Final Cartridge III"

-The design of the Yaumataca circuit might not be optimal, as it causes issues with the way the FC3 is using the SID muxes in desktop mode.
-For some reason, both Controller Ports are muxed at the same time to the SIDs POT lines so it can accept a mouse at one of the ports without further configuration.
+The design of the Yaumataca circuit might not be optimal, as it causes issues with the way the FC3 software is using the SID muxes in desktop mode.
+For some reason, both Controller Ports are muxed at the same time to the SIDs POT lines, so it can accept a mouse either of the ports without additional configuration.
 This however means that no two mice are allowed to be connected at the same time.

-The Yaumataca design is not aware of this and uses a 10k pullup on POT X and POT Y to charge the capacitor.
+The Yaumataca design is not aware of this and uses a 10k pullup on POT X and POT Y to charge the measurement capacitor.
 This alone is not an issue.
 However, with the addition of the secondary fire buttons on the C64, this indeed causes issues as the high state is the pressed state while the grounded state is not pressed.
 This is opposite to how the Amiga handles its buttons.